troglobit/mping/README.md

   -r          Receiver mode, default
   -s          Sender mode
-  -t TTL      Multicast time to live to send, default 1 -V          Show program version and contact information -W TIMEOUT  Time to wait for a response, in seconds, default 5
+  -t TTL      Multicast time to live to send, default 1 -v          Show program version and contact information -W TIMEOUT  Time to wait for a response, in seconds, default 5

 Defaults to use multicast group 225.1.2.3, UDP dst port 4321, outbound